Raspberries and strawberries are ubiquitous in Alaska gardens and I, for one, never tire of eating them.

 Cultivation requirements don’t just vary between, say, strawberries or currants, there are even different requirements for different types of currants or strawberries.
 For example, black currants and red currants require different pruning regimes, while how you grow wild, everbearers, June-bearers or day-neutral strawberries varies substantially.

 Summer bearer, floricane fruiting, primocane fruiting, everbearing, June-bearing and day-neutral are all terms that either describe when a cultivar fruits, which is usually linked to its response (or lack thereof) to day length.
 These terms can be confusing because they’re not consistently used among nursery owners and cultivars likely will perform differently in the land of the Midnight Sun than their name might indicate.
 It’s important to understand which of these types will grow in Interior Alaska.
 I explored this topic on strawberries previously.
-All that to say, growing berries is not as simple and straightforward as growing vegetables.
+All that to say, growing berries is not as simple and straightforward as growing vegetables and there are a varieties of things to consider to improve production, for example, of strawberries that aren’t particularly intuitive.

 You might even want to consider cultivating native berries.
 Even though they grow wild throughout Alaska, sometimes getting to the nearest berry patch might require more time and energy than we have.
 Consider how convenient it might be to manage a wild stand on your land or cultivate berries in your gardener or yard.

 If you’re lucky, maybe you happen to have native berries like high bush cranberries, low bush blueberries or lingonberries (low bush cranberries) already growing on your property.
+If you do, there are ways to lightly manage them for increased production.
 I used to have an incredible blueberry patch in my backyard.
 If not, you can always plant them and cultivate them like you would non-native berries.
-Unfortunately, cloudberries do not thrive in cultivation.
+Climate change offers both threats and opportunities for wild berries and there are ways to bolster their production.

 The table below gives you an overview of growing characteristics for various berries in the Interior.
 It was compiled from the comprehensive chapter on the topic in Alaska’s Sustainable Gardening Handbook, Pat Holloway’s excellent class on berries and other University of Alaska Fairbanks Cooperative Extension resources on berries.